 But Megan what about expanding?
 What about wild?

 This year I am building up the fields in and between the gardens.
 There is a section where we planned to place the coop but we decided not to.
 So instead I am putting in a slew of flowers and herbs in there.
 Much of which is perennial and I am planning doing some self seeding grasses under our fruit trees as well as putting in some service berries and elderflower plants as well.
+Then I also love to get some raspberry canes in the garden as they are easily my favourite fruit.
 I plan to utilize everything I am learning about native and natural landscapes to bring our hill around us alive with life that has been removed from this land.
 We spread half way decomposed horse manure from a local horse farm on the land this fall when it was very mild so the soil should be ready to take on plantings quite well.
 Our hope is under the snow it is shaping up to be stronger and tougher.
 This will help with washouts as well.

 It seems silly but my main focus is less on the veggies…that feels natural now.
 I am simply thinking about rotating to ease the nutrient suck on the soil aka tomatoes won’t be planted where they were last year and I will be pouring into strong companion plantings with herbs, flowers, and alliums to fight pests of all kinds.
 My vision is more for the larger picture of our land that surrounds the veggies and herbs that feed our bellies.